 Then Mark got to play the game!
 So cool!
 Definitely an experience we won’t forget.

 Like all 5 contestants, he won a fabulous prize for taking part.
 Mark’s prize was the remains of John’s chicken wing dinner he ate before the show.
 Like I said, fabulous prizes!

 Two people from the audience will be picked to work together to play. ‘work together’ is perhaps not quite the right description.

 They take it in turns to choose an option and get tutted and scowled at by their partner every time they make a choice.

 When their turn is over it’s time for…

 My favorite round!
 This is where everyone in the audience shouts out the option they want.

 The option which gets shoutest the loudest is the one that gets chosen.

 Be prepared to shout your lungs out!
 The day after the show my throat was so sore from shouting I sounded like I had a cold.

 The Democracy Round is the final round of the game.
-After ya die, that game is over.
+After that, the game is over.
 If you’re at a longer show, you may have a break and then play another 45-minute game.
-And after ya die for a final time…
+And afterward…

 Q&A, Photos and Merch